-&lt;sup>18 See also paragraphs .16 and .A16 of AU-C section 700.
+&lt;sup>19 See also paragraphs .16 and .A16 of AU-C section 700 or paragraphs .41 and .A71 of AU-C section 703.

-&lt;sup>19 Paragraph .12a of AU-C section 260, The Auditor's Communication With Those Charged With Governance.
+&lt;sup>20 Paragraph .12a of AU-C section 260, The Auditor's Communication With Those Charged With Governance.

-&lt;sup>20 Paragraph .11 of AU-C section 265, Communicating Internal Control Related Matters Identified in an Audit.
+&lt;sup>21 Paragraph .11 of AU-C section 265, Communicating Internal Control Related Matters Identified in an Audit.

-&lt;sup>21 Paragraphs.08-.12 and .A8 of AU-C section 230, Audit Documentation.
+&lt;sup>22 Paragraphs.08-.12 and .A8 of AU-C section 230, Audit Documentation.

-- c.
-The auditor's responses when management has not taken appropriate steps to understand and address estimation uncertainty - d.
-Indicators of possible management bias related to accounting estimates, if any, and the auditor's evaluation of the implications for the audit, as required by paragraph 32 - e.
+e.
 Significant judgments relating to the auditor's determination of whether the accounting estimates and related disclosures are reasonable in the context of the applicable financial reporting framework or are misstated